-Section 16 of the Exchange Act requires our directors, executive officers and any persons who beneficially own more than 10% of our Common Stock ("insiders") to file initial reports of ownership and reports of changes in ownership with the SEC.
-Based solely on our review of the copies of such forms filed with the SEC and written representations from our directors and executive officers, we believe that during fiscal 2023 each of our insiders timely complied with applicable reporting requirements for transactions in our equity securities, except for two transactions by HEP Investments, LLC on December 5, 2023 and December 12, 2023.
+Section 16 of the Securities and Exchange Act of 1934, as amended ("Exchange Act") requires our directors, executive officers and any persons who beneficially own more than 10% of our Common Stock ("insiders") to file initial reports of ownership and reports of changes in ownership with the SEC.
+Based solely on our review of the copies of such forms filed with the SEC and written representations from our directors and executive officers, we believe that during fiscal year 2024 each of our insiders timely complied with applicable reporting requirements for transactions in our equity securities.